 Course Code Course Name Scheme Theory Practical Tutorial Total

-IT 205 Professional Contact Hours - 2 1 3
+IT 304 Professional Contact Hours - 2 1 3

-IT 305 Communication II Credits - 1 1 2
+Communication II Credits - 1 1 2

 Examination Scheme

-Course Code Course Nome Tł eory Marks S Т
+Course Code Course Name Theory Marks Tamm

-Course Code Course Name Inte rnal As sessment End Sem Term Work Practical Oral Total
+Course Coue Course Maine Internal Assessment End Sem Term Work Practical Oral Total

-IA 1 IA 2 Average Exam work
+IA 1 IA 2 Average Exam WOLK

-IT 305 Professional Communication II 1 50 1 50
+IT 304 Professional Communication II 50 50

 - 1. To enable learners to formulate professional documents in a structured manner that meets the corporate requirements. - 2.
 To provide an appropriate environment, opportunity and scope to the learners to acquire skills such as collaboration, leadership qualities, assertiveness etc. necessary for group discussion and team building. - 3.
 To promote the importance of having an impressive personality that will enhance self esteem, build self confidence and sensitize the learners in appropriate behavior. - 4.
 To prepare the learners for campus placement, employability and competitive examination required for lifelong learning. - 5.
 To inculcate the ethical code of conduct and corporate etiquettes. - 6.
-To develop effective presentation, research and organizational and creative skills necessary for global and industrial set up.

-2. Course Outcomes: On successful completion of this course, learner/student will be able to

-- 1. Learners will be able to acquire the writing skills necessary for professional documents to meet the corporate requirement. - 2.
+To develop effective presentation, research and organizational and creative skills necessary for global and industrial set up. - 2.
+Course Outcomes: On successful completion of this course, learner/student will be able to - 1.
+Learners will be able to acquire the writing skills necessary for professional documents to meet the corporate requirement. - 2.
 Learners will be able to demonstrate the skills required for self-improvement and effective communication. - 3.
 Develop self-confidence and behave professionally. - 4.
 Learners will be able to perform successfully in competitive exams like GRE, CET and TOEFL - 5.
 Able to determine the importance of ethics and etiquettes in social and professional situations. - 6.
 Able to illustrate effective presentation, research organizational and creative skills necessary for lifelong learning.